Taylor Lewan

-Taylor Curtis Lewan (born July 22, 1991) is an American football offensive tackle who is a free agent.
-He played college football at Michigan, where he twice received first-team All-American honors, and was selected by the Tennessee Titans in the first round of the 2014 NFL Draft.
+Taylor Curtis Lewan (born July 22, 1991) is an American former professional football player who was a tackle for nine seasons with the Tennessee Titans of the National Football League (NFL).

+Lewan played college football for the Michigan Wolverines, twice earning first-team All-American honors, and was selected by the Titans in the first round of the 2014 NFL draft.
 During his NFL career, Lewan was named to three consecutive Pro Bowls from 2016 to 2018.
+He was released by the Titans in 2023 after sustaining season-ending injuries in two of his final three seasons.
+Since retiring, Lewan has co-hosted the podcast Bussin' With The Boys with former Titans teammate and longtime former NFL linebacker Will Compton.

-Early years
+Early life

-Lewan was born in Sacramento, California on July 22, 1991 to Dave Lewan and Kelly Riley.
+Lewan was born in Loomis, California, on July 22, 1991, to Dave Lewan and Kelly Riley.
 Dave was an offensive lineman at the University of Minnesota.
-Prior to playing there, Dave Lewan played high school football for Oakridge Secondary School in London, Ontario, Canada, when his father's job took him to London from Minnesota.
-Taylor Lewan played his first three years of high school football for Cactus Shadows in Cave Creek, Arizona.
-He was a defensive end before transferring to Chaparral High School for his senior season, where he became an offensive lineman.
+Taylor Lewan played his first three years of high school football for Cactus Shadows High School in Cave Creek, Arizona.
+Lewan was a defensive end before transferring to Chaparral High School for his senior season, where he became an offensive lineman.

 Lewan was rated as a four-star prospect by Rivals.com and Scout.com.
 He was selected as the fifth-best player in the state of Arizona and the 194th player nationally by Rivals.com.
-He was listed as the No. 3 most athletic offensive lineman and the fifth-most agile offensive lineman according to Rivals.com.
+Lewan was listed as the No. 3 most athletic offensive lineman and the fifth-most agile offensive lineman according to Rivals.com.
 He was a SuperPrep All-American and the nation's No. 10 overall offensive line prospect.
-He was selected to participate in the Under Armour All-America Game.
+Lewan was selected to participate in the Under Armour All-America Game.

 College career

-2009 season

-Lewan enrolled at the University of Michigan, where he majored in general studies, and redshirted his freshman year.
+Lewan enrolled at the University of Michigan in 2009, where he majored in general studies, and redshirted his freshman year.

-2010 season

 Although Lewan did not play in the 2010 season opener, he appeared in 11 games, including nine as a starter, during the 2010 season.

-In 2010, he took over the starting left tackle role from Mark Huyge in the fourth game versus Bowling Green.
+In 2010, Lewan took over the starting left tackle role from Mark Huyge in the fourth game versus Bowling Green.
 Michigan's offense displayed one of the top rushing attacks in the country, with quarterback Denard Robinson as the team's leading rusher behind protection by Lewan and fellow offensive linemen David Molk, Patrick Omameh, Steven Schilling, and Perry Dorrestein.
 However, Lewan also displayed a knack for ill-timed, drive-killing penalties, mostly for false starts and personal fouls.
 These were attributed to his youth and aggressive nature on the field.

-In the first quarter of the Purdue game, Lewan recovered a fumble and returned it for 11 yards.
+In the first quarter of the Purdue game, he recovered a fumble and returned it for 11 yards.
 After the 2010 season, Lewan was named by CollegeFootballNews.com to its Freshman All-America second team.